hopskipnfall/EmuLinker-K/README.md

 # EmuLinker-K

-EmuLinker-K is a server that uses the Kaillera protocol to facilitate online multiplayer for emulators.
+EmuLinker-K (ELK) is a server that uses the Kaillera protocol to facilitate online multiplayer for emulators.

 EmuLinker-K is a Kotlin rewrite of [EmulinkerSF](https://github.com/God-Weapon/EmuLinkerSF), with an emphasis on measuring and improving performance, patching security and privacy vulnerabilities, and adding useful features for both server owners and users.
 EmuLinker-K is maintained by [nue](https://twitter.com/6kRt62r2zvKp5Rh).